18 Courses / 24 Classes found

 Closed

-• Notes: This is an 8-week class offering.
+• Notes: This is a Flex Start 12-week course offering.

 Online classes do not meet at specific scheduled times.
 Students are required to have access to a computer or mobile device, and Internet access.
 CANVAS is used as the learning management system.
 You are required to log into CANVAS on the first day of class.